Mohammad Zahoor: Career

 After earning his PhD from Donetsk National Technical University, Zahoor moved back to Pakistan to work at Pakistan Steel as a safety engineer.
 In 1987, he moved to Moscow where he entered a partnership with a Thai steelmaker and ran Metalsrussia, a Hong Kong-registered trading company.

 In 1996, Zahoor bought Donetsk Steel Mill.
 He bought other steel mills in various countries.

 In 2008, Zahoor sold Donetsk Steel Mill to Russian parliamentarian Vadim Varshavsky, for a sum believed to be around $1 billion.

 In 2009, Zahoor bought the Kyiv Leipzig Hotel for $36 million.
 That year he bought Ukraine's oldest English language newspaper, the Kyiv Post, for $1.1 million from its founder, American-born Jed Sunden.
 In 2018, he sold the Kyiv Post to Syrian Adnan Kivan for $3.5 million.

 Zahoor was interviewed by the Financial Times on the economic situation in Ukraine, specifically the prospects for inward investment.

 Zahoor contributed to the Huffington Post on topics relating to Ukrainian/Russian economics and politics.

 Personal life

 In 2003, Zahoor married Ukrainian singer Kamaliya.
 They have two twin daughters, Mirabella and Arabella.
 He has a daughter, Tanya, and a son, Arman, from his first marriage.

+Ukrainian singer Kamaliya shocked fans in April 2023 with the news that she was divorcing Mohammad Zahoor.
+Zahur continues to provide for the former artist's financial needs after the divorce, she answered the question of presenter Zhenya Feshak for Lux FM.
+The presenter also asked how the ex-spouses divided their property after the divorce.
+As it turned out, no division took place.